mirucon/required-ja/required.md

 *   Use [template tags](https://codex.wordpress.org/Template_Tags) and action/filterFilter Filters are one of the two types of Hooks [https://codex.wordpress.org/Plugin\_API/Hooks](https://codex.wordpress.org/Plugin_API/Hooks).
 They provide a way for functions to modify data of other functions.
 They are the counterpart to Actions.
 Unlike Actions, filters are meant to work in an isolated manner, and should never have side effects such as affecting global variables and output. hooks properly
 *   Include comments.php (via [comments\_template()](https://codex.wordpress.org/Function_Reference/comments_template))
 *   Themes may be **backward compatible**, but **only for 3 major WordPress versions** (version 5.0 if 5.3 is latest)
-*   Themes **should not remove, hide, or otherwise blockBlock Block is the abstract term used to describe units of markup that, composed together, form the content or layout of a webpage using the WordPress editor.
-The idea combines concepts of what in the past may have achieved with shortcodes, custom HTML, and embed discovery into a single consistent API and user experience. the admin bar from appearing**
+*   Themes **should not remove, hide, or otherwise block the admin bar from appearing**
 *   **Core theme activation UXUX UX is an acronym for User Experience - the way the user uses the UI.
 Think ‘what they are doing’ and less about how they do it. should not be modified**.
 There should be no *redirect on activation* behavior
 *   All the notifications generated by a theme should use the admin\_notices APIAPI An API or Application Programming Interface is a software intermediary that allows programs to interact with each other and share data in limited, clearly defined ways. and follow the core design pattern.
 They must be dismissible.
 Everything wrapped in the admin notice needs to follow core UIUI UI is an acronym for User Interface - the layout of the page the user interacts with.
 Think ‘how are they doing that’ and less about what they are doing. design for the notices
 *   style.css must include in its header the `Requires PHP` and `Tested up to` fields.